Pointer analysis: Context-insensitive, flow-insensitive algorithms

-Flow-Insensitive Approaches
+Flow-insensitive approaches

 Many approaches to flow-insensitive pointer analysis can be understood as forms of abstract interpretation, where heap allocations are abstracted by their allocation site (i.e., a program location).

 Many flow-insensitive algorithms are specified in Datalog, including those in the Soot analysis framework for Java.

-Context-sensitive, flow-insensitive algorithms achieve higher precision, generally at the cost of some performance, by analyzing each procedure several times, once per context.
+Context-sensitive, flow-sensitive algorithms achieve higher precision, generally at the cost of some performance, by analyzing each procedure several times, once per context.
 Most analyses use a "context-string" approach, where contexts consist of a list of entries (common choices of context entry include call sites, allocation sites, and types).
 To ensure termination (and more generally, scalability), such analyses generally use a k-limiting approach, where the context has a fixed maximum size, and the least recently added elements are removed as needed.
 Three common variants of context-sensitive, flow-insensitive analysis are: